Daniikk1012/aoc-2023/README.md

 * Day 23, Part 2: Not tacit and VERY slow, so slow that I had a correct solution but didn't wait for it to finish so I had to google to realize it's just J being a slow language
+* Day 24, Part 2: Clever, but with a lot of assumptions made